•

 Consent for Publication

 For all manuscripts that contain details or images related to individual persons, written informed consent for publication must be obtained from the individual (or their parent or legal guardian if the individual is under 18 years of age).
 This consent must be granted under the Creative Commons Attribution License 4.0, allowing the information to be freely accessible on the internet.
 In cases where the individual is deceased, consent must be obtained from their next of kin.
 The manuscript must include a statement confirming that written informed consent for publication has been obtained.
+This consent follows COPE Guidelines of Ethical Oversight.

 Authors may use a standard consent form for this purpose or an appropriate consent form from their institution or region.
 The consent form must clearly indicate that the details or images will be publicly available on the internet and accessible to the general public.
 This consent form should be provided to the Editor upon request and will be handled with confidentiality.